tcolar/pubg_mobile/recoil.md

 #### LMGs

-- The DP28 is any not harder to handle than the 5.56 AR, yet does a lot more damage, use it !
+- The DP28 is not any harder to handle than the 5.56 AR, yet does more damage, use it at range !
 - The M249 has a crazy pattern, keep in mind it's 50 bullets though, and meant to spray, but that left recoil is wild

 ![](spray/m249.PNG) ![](spray/dp28.PNG)